First Avenue (Manhattan)

 First Avenue is a north-south thoroughfare on the East Side of the New York City borough of Manhattan, running from Houston Street northbound to 127th Street.
 At 125th Street, most traffic continues onto the Willis Avenue Bridge over the Harlem River, which continues into the Bronx.
 South of Houston Street, the roadway continues as Allen Street south to Division Street.
 Traffic on First Avenue runs northbound (uptown) only.

 History

+1810s to 1940s

 Like most of Manhattan's major north-south Avenues, First Avenue was proposed as part of the Commissioners' Plan of 1811 for Manhattan, which designated 12 broad north-south Avenues running the length of the island.
 The southern portions of the Avenue were cut and laid out shortly after the plan was adopted.
-The northern sections of the Avenue would be graded and cut through at various intervals throughout the 19th century as the northward development of the island demanded.
+The northern sections of the avenue would be graded and cut through at various intervals throughout the 19th century as the northward development of the island demanded.

 The IRT Second Avenue Line ran above First Avenue from Houston Street to 23rd Street before turning west at 23rd and then north onto Second Avenue.
 This elevated line was torn down in 1942.

+When the Stuyvesant Town–Peter Cooper Village private residential developments were constructed along the east side of First Avenue from 14th to 23rd streets in the mid-1940s, First Avenue and other streets along the perimeter of the two sites were widened in exchange for the city swapping ownership of its street areas to be closed within the developments; the segment along First Avenue was widened by 34 ft.